-The Group considers Information and related processes, systems, and networks as an important and valuable asset.
+The Group considers information and related processes, systems, and networks as an important and valuable asset.
 These assets are required to be protected to ensure their confidentiality, availability and integrity at all times.

-The Group has established a comprehensive cyber security framework based on three line of defense model.
+The Group has established a comprehensive cyber security framework based on three lines of defence model.

-The framework ensures the Group is resilient to sustain cyber security threats in an evolving and increasingly complex digital environment.
+The framework ensures the Group is resilient to cyber security threats in an evolving and increasingly complex digital environment.